 A general practitioner diagnoses a Medicare patient with hypertension and diabetes in January, and creates a plan of care.
 The patient returns for follow-up, in March, with the nurse practitioner.
 At the follow-up visit, the patient complains of knee pain.
 Although the physician is in the office, the nurse practitioner evaluates and treats the patient for the new problem.

-Services delivered by auxiliary personnel incident to a physician’s services are coded normally, using standard CPT®, ICD-10-CM, and HCPCS codes, without additional modifiers, and are billed under the supervising physician’s provider ID.
-Although certain nonphysicians practitioners (NPPs) may bill Medicare independently for their services, those services generally are paid at a lesser rate (typically 85 percent of fee schedule); whereas, Medicare reimburses for services properly reported incident to at 100 percent of the fee schedule amount.
+Services delivered by auxiliary personnel incident-to a physician’s services are coded normally, using standard CPT®, ICD-10-CM, and HCPCS Level II codes without additional modifiers, and are billed under the supervising physician’s provider ID.

-Additional rules apply for incident to billing of physician’s services in clinic, and services incident to a physician’s service to homebound patients under general physician supervision.
+Additional rules apply for incident-to billing of physician’s services in a clinic or to homebound patients under general physician supervision.
 These can be found in the Medicare Benefit Policy Manual, Chapter 15, Section 60.